TheAiSingularity/graphrag-local-ollama/README.md

     pip install ollama
     ```

-3. **Download the required models using Ollama, we can choose mistral for llm and any embedding model provided under Ollama:**
+3. **Download the required models using Ollama, we can choose from (mistral,gemma2, qwen2) for llm and any embedding model provided under Ollama:**
     ```bash
     ollama pull mistral  #llm
     ollama pull nomic-embed-text  #embedding